chungyc/site-personal/site/article/reference/hardware/riscv/encoding.md

 description: Encoding specified in RISC-V for deriving the number of bits in an instruction.
 published: 2023-03-09
 include-math: true
+extra-stylesheet: /css/bibliography.css
 ---

 Excluding the compact instruction set, the standard instructions in RISC-V are all 32 bits.
 Regardless, RISC-V leaves open the possibility of longer instructions.
-This is encoded with specific bits in instructions.
+This is encoded with specific bits in instructions [@riscv:user-level].

 If $x$ is the binary encoding of an instruction in RISC-V, then if